rust-lang/reference/src/destructors.md

 println!("{}", x);
 ```

-If a borrow, dereference, field or tuple indexing expression has an extended
+If a borrow, dereference, field, or tuple indexing expression has an extended
 temporary scope then so does its operand.
 If an indexing expression has an
 extended temporary scope then the indexed expression also has an extended
 temporary scope.